Data-and-Trust-Alliance/DPS/specification.md

 TODO: Likely need a bit more discussion and decisions on acceptable formats
 - Concepts defined for region Content and Country

+--> Intention is to use:

+ISO 3166-1: Codes for the names of countries and their subdivisions:
+Alpha-2: Two-letter country codes (e.g., US for the United States).
+Alpha-3: Three-letter country codes (e.g., USA for the United States).
+Numeric: Three-digit country codes (e.g., 840 for the United States).
+ISO 3166-2: Codes for the names of the principal subdivisions (e.g., states or provinces) of all countries coded in ISO 3166-1.

+Note Telecom not used.

 #### Dataset issue date

 Manditory: The date when the dataset was compiled or created, providing a temporal context for the data.